 liferay-hook.xml.
 The WAB Generator verifies whether the detected packages are in the plugin’s

-WEB-INF/classes folder or in a JAR file in the plugin’s
+WEB-INF/classes folder or in an embedded JAR in the

 WEB-INF/lib folder.
 Packages that aren’t found in either location are added to an